Chester-le-Street

-The town's history is ancient, records go back to a Roman-built fort called Concangis.
-The Roman fort is the "Chester" (from the Latin castra) of the town's name; the "Street" refers to the paved Roman road that ran north–south through the town, now the route called Front Street.
-The parish church of St Mary and St Cuthbert is where the body of Anglo-Saxon St Cuthbert remained for 112 years before being transferred to Durham Cathedral and site of the first Gospels translation into English, Aldred writing the Old English gloss between the lines of the Lindisfarne Gospels there.
+The town's history is ancient; records date to a Roman-built fort called Concangis.
+The Roman fort is the Chester (from the Latin castra) of the town's name; the Street refers to the paved Roman road that ran north–south through the town.
+The parish church of St Mary and St Cuthbert is where the body of St Cuthbert remained for 112 years (from 883 to 995 AD), before being transferred to Durham Cathedral.

-From 1894 until 2009, local government districts were governed from the town.
-From 1894 to 1974 it had a rural district, which covered the town and outlying villages.
-In 1909 the inner rural district formed an urban district, which covered the town as it was at that time.
-By 1974 the town expanded out of the urban district, during that year's reforms the urban and rural districts as well as other areas formed a non-metropolitan district.
-It was abolished in 2009 reforms when the non-metropolitan county became a unitary authority.
+An Old English translation of the Gospels was made in the 10th century: a word-for-word gloss of the Latin Vulgate text, inserted between the lines by Aldred the Scribe, who was Provost of Chester-le-Street.

 History

-Name
+Toponymy

 The Romans founded a fort named Concangis or Concagium, which was a Latinisation of the original Celtic name for the area, which also gave name to the waterway through the town, Cong Burn.
 The precise name is uncertain as it does not appear in Roman records, but Concangis is the name most cited today.
 Although a meaning "Place of the horse people" has been given, scholarly authorities consider the meaning of the name obscure.